mdturnerinoz/in-memory-tracing/README.md

 - page faulting should be avoided if used by kernel code
 - Concept based on the MVT/MVS internal trace at page 0 +x’54’
 - Will need utility code to dump out the trace entries when needed
+- Tracing must be able to be turned on and off via a function call
 - More to come as I think of it ...

 ## Usage

 ## Functions

+## Testing

+- There will need to be code to test the callable functions provided with this project.